 In an ideal world, you should harvest annual herbs for the last time before, or right after, the first light frost.
 If you don’t, you could lose the whole yield.

 You may grow your herbs under unregulated conditions.
 If so, don’t heavily prune both tender and evergreen perennials too often in their first growing season.

 The number one rule for pruning herbs is to cut back only one-third of your herb.
 In no circumstance should you cut your herbs to ground level.

 You’ll find that tip mentioned in all pruning references.
 So, why is it so important?

-That is an important rule of thumb that you should remember every time you pick up your pruning tools.
+That is an essential rule of thumb you should remember every time you pick up your pruning tools.

 How To Prune Evergreen Herbs

-When pruning your evergreen herbs, avoid cutting the woody parts at the bottom.
-Instead, just take off the herbal pieces that you’ll be consuming.
+Avoid cutting the woody parts at the bottom when pruning your evergreen herbs.
+Instead, take off the herbal pieces you’ll be consuming.